Pennsylvania Online Casino Partnerships

 Long before Pennsylvania legalized and regulated online casinos, casino operators were already preparing for the day it might happen.
 In fact, as soon as New Jersey online casinos in late 2013, Pennsylvania operators started paying attention.
-Now, with Pennsylvania online casinos and online poker expected to launch in the latter half of 2018, the PA properties are starting to gear up to log on.
+Now, with Pennsylvania online casinos and online poker slated to launch en masse on July 15, the wait is less than 90 days away.

 Some casinos got on the ball early, most planned ahead, and some are still unsure if they will even take part.
 Given the incredibly high tax rates, unlike New Jersey, the market is not a no-brainer money maker for casinos.

 The application window for casinos began in May.
 Casinos had 90 days to turn in an application for a comprehensive package of the three available licenses.
 For $10 million, casinos got the following:

 - Peer-to-peer game license to offer things like online poker

 In total, eight casinos applied for the $10 million license.
 They are as follows:

 - Mount Airy

 - Sugarhouse Casino